Time Management in the Workplace

 Often, a huge pile of paperwork or an inbox full of emails is the signal to cherry pick whatever attracts your interest.
 What happens to the rest?
 Unless you have a system, it doesn’t get done.
 Hello, procrastination!

 Instead, think ‘little and often’.
 If you have an ongoing role, goal or project, act on it every working day, however little.
-The teacher who checks at least one book won't procrastinate.

 The initial resistance is defeated, and more gets done.